 The road system is generally good but road conditions deteriorate outside of Abidjan.
 Roads may become impassable during the rainy season.
-Unskilled drivers, inadequately maintained and overloaded vehicles, and inadequate lighting make driving conditions hazardous.
+Unskilled drivers, poorly maintained and overloaded vehicles, and inadequate lighting make driving conditions hazardous.
 Driving at night should be avoided.
 For further advice on road safety, see our road travel page.

 Strong coastal currents make swimming dangerous.

 Please also refer to our general air travel page for information on aviation safety and security.

 When you are in Côte d’Ivoire, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Penalties for the use of illegal drugs include imprisonment.
 See our Drugs page.